 My Grandfather had a notorious reputation.
-Just like any other gypsy during the war, he was a thief.
-He was a happy man, even though he was always struggling for money, but he was glad we were all together.
+Just like any other gypsy during the Prelude of the Second World war, he was a thief.
+He was a happy man, even though he was always struggling for money, but he was glad they were all together.
 Bartolomeo Di Salvatore had what my grandmother’s colleagues would call an “Erudite appeal.”
 The man loved learning, and he was very good at it.
 He used to say that he was born in a day of a disaster, and he might probably die in the middle of a disaster.
 Bartolomeo Di Salvatore was born in May 31, 1911.
 The same day that the Titanic sank.
 He knew how to read, and write, and he was also very good at math; even though, he never went to school.
 He was one meter and eight centimetres tall, skinny with a couple of golden teeth.
 This man was very difficult to intimidate, and even though he feared many things, no one could ever know.
 His job was a very interesting one.
 During the day, he used to read hands, and tell fortunes.
 At night, he used to steal horses and jewellery from the dead corpses that he had excavated in near-by cemeteries.
 I never lived the life that he lived, and he ensured that I never should.
 I never thought on thanking him for what he did for all of us.
-This man gave us the courage to go to school and get educated.
+This man gave us the opportunity to go to school and get educated.

 On June 10, 1940.
 The kingdom of Italy enters the war.
 The race for safety begins.